-I worked with the Episcopal Diocese of West Texas for almost a full year, about ten years ago.
+I worked with the Episcopal Diocese of West Texas in San Antonio about ten years ago.
 At the time, I was a new member of the Diocese living in Corpus Christi.
 By way of background, the headquarters of the Diocese is in San Antonio, and it occupies a lovely campus in Alamo Heights.

 I was involved in several activities for the Diocese.
 I fine-tuned a case for support for a retreat center expansion campaign, conducted advanced research to bolster a somewhat over-solicited existing donor base, and I was charged to help bring a prior major gift campaign to a conclusion before a new one could be launched.